ohyesboy/BananaPicGen/README.md

 4. Copy the `firebaseConfig` object provided (it looks like `const firebaseConfig = { ... }`).
 Make the json in 1 line.

-5. For local, put under .env.local.
+5. For local, put under .env.local. (copy from `.env.local.example`)
    For online deployment, add it its environment vars

-### Enable Google authentication in firebase
+### Enable Google/MS/FB authentication in firebase

-* Enable Google in **Authentication -> Sign-in Method**
+* Enable in **Authentication -> Sign-in Method**
 * Add Domain (localhost is by default there) in **Authentication -> Settings -> Authorized domains**